-Usually when Google Chrome crashes, it gives you a restore tabs option when you open the browser again.
-However, there could be other occasions when you need to restore tabs or save a group of open tabs, so that all your work is available when you open the browser next time.
+Usually when Google Chrome crashes, it gives you a restore tabs option when you open the chrome browser again.
+However, there could be other occasions when you need to restore tabs or save a group of open tabs so that all your work is available when you open Chrome next time.

-This article discusses the following two ways to restore tabs and save tab groups in chrome.
+This article discusses the following two ways to restore closed tabs and save tab groups in the chrome browser.

 Google Chrome comes with lots of handy features.
-Reopen last open pages is one of them.
-Here’s how to set that option in your browser settings.
+Reopening last open pages is one of them.
+Here’s how to set that option in your chrome settings.

 Click on Options.

-Next time when you restart your browser you will notice that all the last open tabs will reopen.
+Next time you restart your browser, you will notice that all the last open tabs will reopen.

 Google Chrome Session Manager Extension

 This extension provides a powerful way to save all your browsing sessions and reopen them anytime you need.
 This is particularly useful to those who research with lots of tabs open in different browser windows.
-It can help them save their tab groups separately under different names.
-It is much quicker and a better solution to bookmarking those pages (unless you need them permanently).
+It can help them to save their tab groups separately under different names.

-You’ll notice that each session displays number of tabs, number of windows and date of creation of session.
+You’ll notice that each session displays the number of current tabs, the number of browser windows, and the date of creation for previous browsing sessions.

 Why would you need it?

-- If you are researching on different topics and there are lots of tabs open, you can create sessions and revisit the tabs whenever you need them.
+If you are researching on different topics and there are lots of tabs open, you can create sessions and revisit recent tabs whenever you need them.

-- You can create sessions for most important sites which you check daily.
+You can create browser sessions for most important sites which you check daily.